-Plan Category (a) Number of securities to be issued upon exercise of outstanding options and rights (b) Weighted-average exercise price of outstanding options and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders 565,200 \$ 2.49 334,800(2) Equity compensation plans not approved by stockholders (1) 20,000 \$ 5.75 Total 585,200 \$ 2.60 334,800
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options and rights Weight exercis outstand (b) ed-average e price of ing options rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by stockholders 565,200 \$ 2.49 334,800(2) Equity compensation plans not approved by stockholders (1) 20,000 \$ 5.75 Total 585,200 \$ 2.60 334,800

-(1) In October 1998, the Board of Directors adopted an outside director compensation plan.
+In October 1998, the Board of Directors adopted an outside director compensation plan.
 Under the plan, on March 1st of each year, each non-employee director was to be granted an option to buy 10,000 shares of our common stock.
 Each option was to have an exercise price equal to the last sale price reported by Nasdaq on the trading day before the grant, a term of five years, and a three year vesting schedule.
 Options were granted to non-employee directors under this plan in March 1999.
 No other grants were made under this plan.
 In May 1999, the Board of Directors adopted the Plan.
 Shareholders approved the Plan in December 1999.
 Thereafter, annual grants to non-employee directors were made under the Plan.